-Deborah Roffman is a master teacher who is a constant learner.
-Her most important teachers are her students.
-What she has learned about young people and what they think, wonder, worry, and feel about sexuality could fill several volumes.
-From the day she first entered a classroom in 1971 she has spent her time outside the classroom continuously speaking, writing, and passing on her knowledge about young people and their needs to parents, teachers, counselors and the general public.
+Deborah Roffman is a master teacher and a constant learner whose most important teachers are her students.
+Having taught sexuality education in grades 3-12, inclusive, what she has learned about young people and what they think, wonder, worry, and feel about sexuality could fill several volumes.
+From the day she first entered a classroom in 1971, she has spent her time outside the classroom continuously speaking, writing, and passing on her knowledge about young people and their needs to parents, teachers, counselors and the general public.
 What drives her is a single vision: that one day it will be families and schools―not media, merchandisers, entertainers, peers, and popular culture―who become the primary, as in first and most important, resources for young people about a topic so essential to life, health, and happiness.

 It is within the independent school community ― settings where exciting and creative new ideas thought up on Monday can be in place by Wednesday ― that she has found her professional home since 1975.
-Currently teaching grades 4-12, inclusive, in several independent schools in the Baltimore area, she finds herself constantly in the position of teaching about development while watching it unfold in front of her.
 A veteran of the fledgling sexuality education movement in the 1970’s, she was one of the handful of early pioneers whose “see one, teach one, train the next person” determination established this important field.

 Among her professional peers, Ms. Roffman is viewed as an articulate and powerful advocate for children and a revered and singularly effective spokeswoman for her field.
-In 2003, former Surgeon General David Satcher appointed her (the only educator on the panel) to serve on the National Advisory Council for Sexual Health (Center for Primary Care, Morehouse College of Medicine).
-She presented a keynote address, as she does at many national and regional health and education conferences, at the NAC’s national symposium in Washington, DC in 2004 on changing the national dialogue around sexuality and sexuality education.
-She contributes regularly to professional journals, serves as an editor for the American Journal of Sexuality Education, and is the former Associate Editor for Education of the Journal of Sexuality Education and Therapy.
+In 2003, former Surgeon General David Satcher appointed her — the only educator on the panel — to serve on the National Advisory Council for Sexual Health under the auspices of the Center for Primary Care, Morehouse College of Medicine.
+She presented a keynote address, as she has done at many national and regional health and education conferences, at the NAC’s national symposium in Washington, DC on changing the national dialogue around sexuality and sexuality education.
+She’s contributed regularly to professional journals, the lay press and other media platforms, serves as an editor for the American Journal of Sexuality Education, and is the former Associate Editor for Education of the Journal of Sexuality Education and Therapy.

-Deborah and her husband, David, were high school sweethearts and have been married for 40 years.
-They live in Baltimore, Maryland, and have two grown sons.
+Deborah and her husband, David, were high school sweethearts.
+They live in Baltimore, Maryland, and have two grown sons and four grandchildren.